Deyr County: Location

 Deyr county is one of the ten counties of Bushehr province.
 It has an area of 4000 km^{2}.
 Deyr County is bounded by the Persian Gulf to the west and south; Tangestan County and Dashti County to the north; and Kangan County and Jam County to the east.

 The highest point in the county is Mount Drang at 1,223 m.
 Natural gas is extracted in the county.
 Wheat, tomatoes, corn, and other grains are grown.
 There is a local fishing industry.

-The county includes three small towns and four villages, and several small islands such as Khan island (area, 800 hectares) and Nakhilu Island (area, 75 hectares).
+The county includes three small towns and four villages, and several small islands such as Ommolkorm Island (area: 12 km^{2}) and Nakhilu Island (area: 6 km^{2}).

 Climate and water

 Deyr County has a climate that is mostly arid or semiarid.
 It has a very hot and humid summer, with temperatures increasing to 47 °C on occasion.
 Mond River is the only river in Deyr county, and there is plenty of spring water.